Sharad Pawar: Career since 2014

-The 2019 Lok Sabha elections were soon followed by elections to the Vidhan Sabhaa in October 2019.
+The 2019 Lok Sabha elections were followed by elections to the Vidhan Sabha in October 2019.
 Predictions for the state's ruling BJP–Shiv Sena alliance to win by a large margin led to a steady stream of defections from the NCP to the ruling alliance.
-Pawar was the star campaigner for the NCP-Congress alliance in the state.His campaigning during the assembly election was credited with helping not only the NCP but also the leaderless Congress party.
+Pawar was the star campaigner for the NCP-Congress alliance in the state.
+His campaigning during the assembly election was credited with helping not only the NCP but also the leaderless Congress party.
 Against predictions, the actual voting left the ruling alliance with fewer seats than in 2014.
-After the election, Pawar thought that his party would remain in opposition in the new assembly.
-However, differences between the Shiv Sena and the BJP led to a month of political drama, with Pawar and his family playing a pivotal roles.
+Differences between the Shiv Sena and the BJP led to a month of political drama, with Pawar and his family playing a pivotal role.
 The drama ended with the NCP coming back into power on 28 November 2019, as part of a coalition between Shiv Sena, Congress, and the NCP, led by the Shiv Sena chief, Uddhav Thackeray, as the new chief minister of Maharashtra.

 In June 2020, Pawar was re-elected to the Rajya Sabha.

+Sharad Pawar, the founder and chief of NCP since 1999, announced his decision to step down from his post and also his unwillingness to contest elections in the future, at the launch of the second edition of his political memoirs 'Lok Maze Sangati' ('People Accompany Me').
+Sharad Pawar has had a long period of public life from 1 May 1958 to 1 May 2023.

+Sharad Pawar took back his decision to step down as national leader of the National Congress Party, citing "strong sentiments" his resignation had evoked among the party workers as well as leaders across the country.
+The octogenarian leader clarified that he would focus on assigning new responsibilities through organizational changes and creating new leadership.

+2023 Ajit Pawar's rebellion

+In July 2023, Ajit Pawar rebelled against Sharad Pawar, joined the ruling BJP-Shiv Sena government, and took oath as Deputy Chief Minister of Maharashtra.
+A majority of NCP's sitting MLAs deserted the party in support of Ajit Pawar.
+He claimed to the Election Commission that he was the president of the NCP.
+Later, in his followers' first public meeting, he claimed ownership over the party, including both its name and election symbol.
+This rebellion resulted in a schism in the party, between those who stayed loyal to Sharad Pawar and those who supported Ajit Pawar, similar to the 2022 Shiv Sena political crisis.
+He also launched the Sharad Pawar Inspire Fellowship (2024–25) aimed at empowering agriculture graduates, underscoring his long-standing focus on rural and farming issues.
+In late 2024, Pawar, while addressing a meeting a Baramati stated that he may not seek re‑election to the Rajya Sabha when his current term ends in April 2026, signaling a possible gradual withdrawal from active parliamentary politics.